SANFORD FIRE DEPARTMENT

 Example of Duties: The list of essential functions, as outlined herein, is intended to be representative of the tasks performed within this classification.
 It is not necessarily descriptive of any one position in the class.
 The omission of an essential function does not preclude management from assigning duties not listed herein if such duties are a logical assignment to the position.

-Job Description: Under general direction, performs highly responsible work involving the prevention and suppression of fires, and highly skilled lifesaving and technical emergency medical services work in the field.
+Job Description: Under direction, performs highly responsible work involving the prevention and suppression of fires, and skilled lifesaving and technical emergency medical services work in the field.
 The employee is responsible for responding to emergency situations and assisting in the control and resolution of the situation.
-Work includes commanding emergency scenes until relieved by a superior and assisting with in-service training programs for entry level personnel.
 The employee works within the scope of established Fire Department rules, regulations and procedures, however, is expected to exercise considerable judgment and initiative, in emergency situations.
 Objective is to prevent and minimize injury and/or the loss of life and property in emergency and fire situations.
 Performs related work as directed.